-The tax dollars received from the ad valorem tax that shows up on property owners tax bills can only be used to pay for the California Aqueduct, the system of dams, pumps, pipes, and canals that delivers water to the area from northern California.
+The tax dollars received from the ad valorem tax that shows up on property owner’s tax bills can only be used to pay for the California Aqueduct, the system of dams, pumps, pipes, and canals that delivers water to the area from northern California.
 This includes both debt service on the system as well as operation and maintenance of the system.
 The law approved by voters to construct this system, the Burns Porter Act of 1960, required that state general fund monies not be used to construct or operate this system.

 All properties within the Agency’s 225-square mile service area benefit from the Agency’s ability to import water from the California Aqueduct.
 When there is an insufficient supply of local groundwater available, local water companies and well owners use this imported water for domestic, agricultural, and industrial purposes.
 Taxes paid to the Agency pay the capital cost of facilities required to build the State Water Project and deliver water to the Agency’s service area.

 No. The Agency is not a land use planning agency and hence does not approve general plans, specific plans, or building permits, and does not issue “will serve” letters.
 The Agency has no say in local development.
 The Agency does respond to growth, both actual and planned.
-The Agency is taking active steps now to serve growth that is in the process of occurring or that is planned to occur in the near future (that is, has been approved or is in the process of being approve by local cities or the County).
+The Agency is taking active steps now to economic development that is in the process of occurring or that is planned to occur in the near future (that is, has been approved or is in the process of being approve by local cities or the County).

 The Agency is actively involved in planning for additional water sources and additional facilities as the Pass region grows.
 Listed below are some of the projects that we are studying:

 It is the job of the Agency and other local water retail agencies to ensure that the region does not run short of water.
 It is the responsibility of local retail water agencies to improve their local supplies, and it is the responsibility of the Agency to augment our supplemental water supplies as needed to meet current and future water demands.
-This will not be cheap; water rights in this day and age are very expensive but are available.
-Activities related to augmenting local supplies and supplemental supplies are critical to ensuring that our water supply is reliable enough to get us through drought years.
+Although not inexpensive, activities related to augmenting local supplies and supplemental supplies are critical to ensuring that our water supply is reliable enough to get us through drought years.

 The Agency contracted with the State of California for 17,300 acre-feet per year in 1962.
 We currently have the ability to convey approximately half of this water to the region.
-This 17,300 is only 63% reliable due to meteorological and environmental constraints.
-This means that the 17,300 acre-feet (about 5.75 billion gallons) is actually only about 11,000 acre-feet (about 3.6 billion gallons) on a reliable basis.
+This 17,300 is only ~60% reliable due to meteorological and environmental constraints.
+This means that the 17,300 acre-feet (about 5.75 billion gallons) is actually only about 10,000 acre-feet (about 3.6 billion gallons) on a reliable basis.
 This is why it is critical for the Agency to augment our supplemental water supplies.